 When we add all four integers, we get

-At this point, we already see the units digits grouped apart and added to a multiple of (which will not affect the units digit of the sum):
+At this point, we already see the units digits grouped apart and added to a multiple of

 Solution using modular arithmetic